Thanks for joining us for week 4 of the Essential Herbs Series

 // Hard Rejuvenation – Late fall after the first frost

 // Light Rejuvenation – After blooming in the summer

 // Harvesting – Anytime during active growth (spring and summer)

 Garden Matter is cooking with thyme, be sure and get her tip for making a veggie dip.
 Tales of a Kitchen has thyme as one of the main ingredients in Home Made Mustard and Frugally Sustainable is using thyme as a natural remedy for acne prone skin.
 Plus, you are going to want to check out this recipe for Lemon Thyme Extract from My Darling Lemon Thyme.

 20. Yarrow –

 Yarrow is an unassuming plant, growing to 24 inches.
 It comes in many colorful species, but for medicinal purposes, the common A. millefolium is used.
-It is a no fuss easy to grow plant, needing only well drained soil.
+It is a no fuss, easy to grow perennial, needing only well-drained soil.
 It thrives in poor soil and grows equally well in full sun or part shade.